Port Information Guide

-1. Launched in 2016, the Thames Vision is the development strategy for the tidal Thames running from Teddington Lock, through the heart of London out to the commercial port and estuary.
-It captures six goals covering port trade to sport and culture.
+1. Launched in 2022, the Thames Vision 2050 is the development strategy for the tidal Thames running from Teddington Lock, through the heart of London out to the commercial port and estuary.
+The Vision is built around three interconnected themes, centred on the role the river plays for people and the environment.
 More information about the Vision is available here.

 TIDAL THAMES NAVIGATORS CLUB

 2. The club is FREE to join and its main aim is to provide direct communication between the Port of London Authority and all recreational boaters.

 TIDES & TIDAL INFORMATION